apollo

 If you forget to take a dose of Lobeglitazone Sulphate, take it as soon as you remember.
 However, if it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not double the dose.

-Take Lobeglitazone Sulphate as your doctor prescribes, preferably at the same time each day, with or without food.
+Take Lobeglitazone Sulphate as prescribed by your doctor, preferably at the same time each day, with or without food.
 Swallow it as a whole with a glass of water; do not crush, break or chew it.

 No, taking a higher dose of Lobeglitazone Sulphate than the prescribed dose will not necessarily increase its effectiveness; it may increase the risk of side effects.
 Therefore, always follow the doctor’s instructions regarding dosage to ensure safe and effective treatment.

-When taking Lobeglitazone Sulphate, it's essential to take certain precautions.
-Inform your doctor if you're allergic to Lobeglitazone or any other ingredients in the medication.
+When taking Lobeglitazone Sulphate, it is essential to take certain precautions.
+Inform your doctor if you are allergic to Lobeglitazone or any other ingredients in the medication.
 Additionally, consult your doctor before taking Lobeglitazone Sulphate if you're pregnant or breastfeeding.
 Be cautious of dizziness, which may impair your driving abilities, and only drive if you feel alert after taking the medication.
 To manage hypoglycemia (low blood sugar), avoid prolonged fasting, be aware of symptoms like dizziness, sweating, and palpitations, and carry glucose or sugar with you in case of emergencies.
-Lastly, inform your doctor about all prescription and non-prescription medicines you're taking and any pre-existing medical conditions you have.
+Lastly, inform your doctor about all prescription and nonprescription medications you are taking and any preexisting medical conditions you have.

 Take Lobeglitazone Sulphate precisely as directed by your doctor.
-Do not exceed or reduce the dose of Lobeglitazone Sulphate on your own, as it's personalized to your condition and treatment response.
+Do not exceed or reduce the dose of Lobeglitazone Sulphate on your own, as it is personalised to your condition and treatment response.
 Always follow your doctor's instructions for safe and effective use.

 The side effects of Lobeglitazone Sulphate include weight gain or oedema (swelling).
 Most of these side effects gradually resolve over time.
 However, consult the doctor if any of these side effects persist or worsen.